-Rock Bottom: What is it and how do you know if you’re there?
+Rock Bottom in Addiction: What is it and how do you know if you’re there?

 I’ve been a drug and alcohol counselor for a long time, but this work still interests me.
 One of the things I continue to find fascinating is the point at which my clients realize or decide they want help.
 This varies greatly, but often what brings people to my office is hitting “bottom” or “rock bottom.”

 The idea of rock bottom is that someone with an addiction needs to experience something horrible or have their life fall completely apart before they can accept they have a problem and need help.
 This is a very useful idea and is often what precedes someone with an addiction getting sober.
 But there are many common misconceptions about what bottom looks like.